-KCHA's focus on resource conservation reduces operating costs and impacts to the environment and improves the quality of life for the residents.
+KCHA's focus on resource conservation reduces operating costs and impacts to the environment, and improves the quality of life for residents.
 We work with residents and staff to save water and energy, reduce solid and hazardous waste, and purchase products made with recycled materials and fewer hazardous chemicals.

 Saving Water & Energy

-KCHA installs WaterSense-rated faucets, toilets, and showerheads in all of its buildings.
+KCHA installs WaterSense-rated fixtures in all of its buildings.
 Residents enjoy lower energy bills as a result, while KCHA reduces overall property management costs.
-Our standards for plumbing fixtures exceed code requirements and have helped reduce water use by more than 40 percent over standard low-flow fixtures since 2004.
-This has led to nearly $1 million in savings.
+Our standards for plumbing fixtures exceed code requirements and have helped reduce water use by more than 40 percent over standard low-flow fixtures, leading to nearly $1 million in savings.
 Energy conservation projects save KCHA and residents more than $650,000 per year.

 We are working with the Washington State Department of Enterprise Services and Johnson Controls to implement this project.
 Other partners include the U.S. Department of Housing and Urban Development, the Washington State Housing Finance Commission, King County's Green Community Initiative, Puget Sound Energy, and Seattle City Light.

 Reducing Solid Waste

 KCHA started a recycling education program for residents in 2010.
 Since then, staff have worked one-on-one with thousands of households to teach good recycling habits.
 Residents have responded by recycling more waste and sorting it with greater care, reducing property garbage volumes by as much as 50 percent.